How in the world did people ever parent before the days of social media?

 They don’t need to be influenced and taught by other kids, who are just as immature as they are.
 Proverbs 22:15 says, “Foolishness is bound up in the heart of a child; the rod of discipline will remove it far from him.”

 Children are, by nature, foolish.
 That’s why we spend the better part of 18 years training, correcting and guiding them, so that eventually they will become wise.

 If the goal of socialization is greater maturity, children should learn this from wise, godly adults who love the Lord, instead of by following the social cues of their peers.

-The church will take care of all the spiritual training they need
+“Church will take care of all their spiritual training.”

 Sunday schools and youth groups can be a wonderful source of biblical learning, but they cannot replace your role and responsibility.
 God intends for parents to be their children’s primary spiritual influence (Deuteronomy 6:5-9)!

 Discipleship and multi-generational faithfulness begins and ends at home, and at best, the church is to come alongside parents as it “equips the saints for the work of ministry”.

 Once upon a time, the church played a role in every part of life and every level of society, including the economic, social, intellectual, and cultural lives of people.
 The Christian worldview was prevalent in the culture, and its rationality was reinforced.

 It’s no longer enough to just send your kids to church twice a week and hope they learn everything they need to about God and the Bible.